siadave1611-arc/thepolicysignal/README.md

 5. Your site will be at `yourusername.github.io/thepolicysignal`

 ## How to Add a New Post
-1. Copy `posts/week12.html`
+1. Copy any file in `posts/` (e.g. `us-venezuela-tanker.html`)
-2. Rename it (e.g. `week13.html`)
+2. Rename it with a slug (e.g. `china-south-china-sea.html`)
-3. Change the title, subtitle, tags, and body text
+3. Change the title, subtitle, tags, source, and body text
 4. Add a new card to `index.html` (there's a template comment in the code)
-5. Re-upload to Netlify (just drag and drop again)
+5. Push to GitHub — Netlify auto-deploys

 ## Custom Domain (Optional, Later)
 Buy a domain like `thepolicysignal.com` from Namecheap (~$10/year)